slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/04-installation.md

 ## Install Packages

-Once the yum system is setup, just install the package for the SlipStream™ server; it will pull in all of the necessary dependencies including the database.
+Once the yum system is setup, just install the package for the SlipStream™ server and the underlying database.
+These packages will pull in all of the necessary dependencies.

-    $ yum install slipstream-server
+    $ yum install slipstream-server hsqldb-slipstream

 The software will be installed in the `/opt/slipstream` directory and the configuration files will be in `/etc/slipstream`.

+The simplest deployment puts the database on the same machine as the SlipStream™ server.
+However, it is also possible to place it on a separate server for high-availability deployments.
+This is the reason that the database dependency is not included in the SlipStream™ package.

 ## SSH public/private keys